This page is a short list of very basic stuff you might want to use as a starting point.

 - Tendril Theory – a very accessible explanation of executive function, concentration and attention issues in people with autism, ADHD, etc, and why we struggle with task-switching

-- The Week I Completely Rewired My Brain, a great (if longish) post by a women about first realising she might be autistic (Aspergers)
+- The Week I Completely Rewired My Brain, a great (if longish) blog post by a women about first realising she might be autistic (Aspergers)

 I used to link to The Mighty, and indeed, in my earlier, more naïve days of blogging I did in fact write a handful of posts for it.
 However, I no longer engage with this company or website.
 It is not an ally of autistic people.
 My explanation for why this is would be fairly long and I don’t have time here, but Laina Eartharcher of The Silent Wave lays it out very well in this post.